Geospatial Data Science in Python

 # Convert to the landsat CRS

-= hoods.to_crs(epsg=landsat.crs.to_epsg()) hoods
+hoods = hoods.to_crs(epsg=landsat.crs.to_epsg())

 # Calculate the zonal statistics

-= zonal_stats(
+stats_by_hood = zonal_stats(

-stats_by_hood # Vector data as GeoDataFrame
+hoods, # Vector data as GeoDataFrame

-hoods, # Raster data as Numpy array
+NDVI, # Raster data as Numpy array

-NDVI, =landsat.transform, # Geospatial info via affine transform
+affine=landsat.transform, # Geospatial info via affine transform

-affine=["mean", "median"]
+stats=["mean", "median"]

 /Users/nhand/mambaforge/envs/musa-550-fall-2023/lib/python3.10/site-packages/rasterstats/io.py:328: NodataWarning: Setting nodata to -999; specify nodata explicitly